The Near Miss Effect and the Framing of Lotteries: Near Miss Framework

 \begin{definition}[\textbf{Hamming distance}] The Hamming distance between two equal-length vectors $\mathrm{\boldsymbol{x}}=\left(x_{1},x_{2},\ldots,x_{n}\right)$, $\mathrm{\boldsymbol{y}}=\left(y_{1},y_{2},\ldots,y_{n}\right)$ is the number of coordinates in which they differ, i.e.,

 \end{definition}

-Note that by using the Hamming distance we assume that the distance between any two lottery outcomes depends solely on the number of coordinates in which they differ and not on the specific values these coordinates attain.
+In employing the Hamming distance, we implicitly make the assumption that the distance between any two lottery outcomes depends solely on the number of coordinates in which they differ and not on the specific values these coordinates attain.
 This assumption is plausible if the alphabet is comprised of unrelated symbols.
 For example, in a slot machine, it is not clear whether the symbol 7 is closer to a bar or a cherry.
-However, if the alphabet is comprised of numbers this assumption seems less plausible because in that case, the alphabet has a clear inner metric (e.g. guessing that 6 is one of the winning numbers in a lottery ticket or guessing that 2 is, will likely be viewed differently by the DM if the winning number turns out to be 7).
+However, if the alphabet is comprised of numbers this assumption seems less plausible since in that case, the alphabet has a clear, well defined inner metric.\footnote{For instance, guessing that 6 is one of the winning numbers in a lottery ticket or guessing that 2 is, will likely be viewed differently by the DM if the winning number turns out to be 7.
+For these settings, one might think of different distance measures that incorporate an inner metric of the alphabet (e.g. numbers).} Nevertheless, even in scenarios in which the alphabet has a well defined inner metric, our index can be perceived as capturing a first-order effect.
+Specifically, this is true when individuals prioritize the quantity of correct guesses, placing greater emphasis on this aspect before examining the distance between specific incorrect ones.

-Using the Hamming distance we define the near miss index as follows.\\
+Using the Hamming distance, we define the near miss index as follows.

 \begin{definition}[\textbf{Near Miss Index}] The Near Miss Index for a lottery $\left(q,n,W\right)$ is given by:

 \\ \end{definition}

 The near miss index is a weakly decreasing transformation of the expected minimal Hamming distance to a winning outcome, where $\min_{w\in W}d \left(x,w\right) $ is the minimal number of shifts needed to obtain a winning outcome given a certain outcome $x \in Q^n$.
 Note that for any given lottery the near miss index obtains values from zero to one, i.e. $ 0 \leq \mathcal{NM}\left(q,n,W\right) \leq 1 $.
 The division by the lottery's length takes into account that being $k$ shifts away from a winning outcome is intuitively closer to it as the lottery's length increases.